| Title: | Lifeguard |

 SUMMARY

-Lifeguards are employed to supervise the aquatic facility area while facilities are in use.
-In addition, lifeguards are employed to perform any other duties as assigned when not actively serving in the role as a lifeguard.
+Lifeguards are employed to supervise the aquatic facility area while the facility is in use.
+In addition, lifeguards are employed to perform any other duties assigned when not actively serving as lifeguards.

 **This is a safety-sensitive position and is subject to random drug and alcohol testing.